CalculusCoder/CalculusCoder/README.md

 Software Engineer
 -----------------

-I'm a software engineer intern, tech youtuber, and startup founder based out of the US.
+I'm a software engineer and startup founder based out of the US.
 I am passionate about tech, mathematics, and computer science, and am always looking to make impactful contributions to the tech industry.

 *   🌍  I'm based in North Carolina, USA
 *   ✉️  You can contact me at [calculuscoder@gmail.com](mailto:calculuscoder@gmail.com)